-An official high school transcript showing date of graduation must be submitted by applicants transferring less than 12 semester hours of college work.
+An official high school transcript showing date of graduation must also be submitted by transfer applicants.
 If the applicant is not a high school graduate, please submit official GED scores.

 Transfer students must submit official academic records of all work from every college attended before being advised and before an application file is considered complete.
 A transfer student's cumulative grade point average and transferred work must meet the following conditions: